Jerry Lewis: In popular culture

 Also on SNL, the Martin and Lewis reunion on the 1976 MDA Telethon is reported by Chevy Chase on Weekend Update.
 Comedians Eddie Murphy and Joe Piscopo both parodied Lewis when he hosted SNL in 1983.
 Comedian and actor Jim Carrey satirized Lewis on In Living Color in the sketch "Jheri's Kids Telethon."
 Carrey had an uncredited cameo playing Lewis in the series Buffalo Bill on the episode "Jerry Lewis Week."
 He also played Lewis, with impersonator Rich Little as Dean Martin, on stage.
 Actor Sean Hayes portrayed Lewis in the made-for-TV movie Martin and Lewis, with Jeremy Northam as Dean Martin.
 Actor Kevin Bacon plays the Lewis character in the 2005 film Where The Truth Lies, based on a fictionalized version of Martin and Lewis.

 John Saleeby, writer for National Lampoon has a humor piece "Ten Things You Should Know About Jerry Lewis."
 In the animated cartoon Popeye's 20th Anniversary, Martin and Lewis are portrayed on the dais.
 The animated series Animaniacs satirized Lewis in several episodes.
 The voice and boyish, naive cartoon character SpongeBob SquarePants is partially based on Lewis, with particular inspiration from his film The Bellboy.
 In 1998, The MTV animated show Celebrity Deathmatch had a clay-animated fight to the death between Dean Martin and Lewis.
 In a 1975 re-issue of MAD Magazine the contents of Lewis's wallet is satirized in their on-going feature "Celebrities' Wallets."

 Similarly, varied musicians have mentioned Lewis in song lyrics including, Ice Cube, The Dead Milkmen, Queen Latifah, and Frank Zappa.
-The hip hop music band Beastie Boys have an unreleased single "The Jerry Lewis", which they mention, and danced to, on stage in Asheville, North Carolina in 2009.
+The hip-hop band Beastie Boys have an unreleased single "The Jerry Lewis", which they mention, and danced to, on stage in Asheville, North Carolina in 2009.
 In their film Paul's Boutique—A Visual Companion, clips from The Nutty Professor play to "The Sounds of Science".
 Over the years, countless actors and performers have regularly impersonated or portrayed Lewis in various tribute shows, most notably Nicholas Arnold, Tony Lewis, David Wolf, and Matt Macis.